 “The airplane we looked at last year and the first few months of this year is now a totally different plane,” Udvar- Hazy said in an interview.

 Boeing is seeking to replicate Airbus SAS’s success with its A320neo at last year’s show in Paris, where the French manufacturer dominated the order book.
 That rout unfolded as Boeing pondered its next single-aisle move and then rushed to unveil the Max before directors had signed off on building it.

 The U.S. manufacturer is headed toward more orders for the Max at the show, with General Electric Co.
-(GE)’s jet-leasing unit poised to purchase 100 737s, two people with knowledge of the transaction said.
+(GE:US)’s jet-leasing unit poised to purchase 100 737s, two people with knowledge of the transaction said.

 GE Capital Aviation Services’ purchase includes 75 737 Max planes, said the people, who asked not to be identified because they aren’t authorized to discuss the deal.
 The list value would be $9.25 billion based on prices for the 737-800, the current jet’s most-popular model, and its Max equivalent.
 GE and Boeing spokesmen declined to comment.

 The Max has a 13 percent fuel-burn improvement over current models, according to Boeing, making it attractive to airlines in an industry whose largest expense typically is jet kerosene.
 It is scheduled for a 2017 commercial debut and has amassed more than 1,000 orders and commitments.

 Air Lease’s order includes reconfirmation rights for 25 additional aircraft, Udvar-Hazy said.